Australia bounces out of recession as economy grows 3.3%

 Before this year, Australia had managed to avoid a recession for 28 years.
 The economy grew even during the global financial crisis thanks to strong demand for Australia's mineral exports and a robust domestic sector.

+“The rebound in Q3 GDP reversed around 40% of the decline during the first half of the year and we expect output to return to pre-virus levels by mid-2021," Ben Udy of Capital Economics said in a commentary.

-Now Australia faces a new trade challenge amid rocky relations with China, its biggest trading partner.
+Now on top of the pandemic, Australia is enduring a spate of rocky relations with China, its biggest trading partner.

 Frydenberg said the situation with China is “very serious” but his government is focusing on striking deals with other countries in Asia and beyond.